favelow/graph-neural-search-tsp/README.md

 5. Run `pipenv shell` to activate the environment

 ## Datasets
-Test datasets used in the paper are in the [data](https://github.com/favelow/graph-n
+Test datasets used in the paper are in the [data](https://github.com/favelow/graph-neural-search-tsp/tree/master/data) directory.

+You can also generate new dat